KushBhatnagar/kushbhatnagar.github.io/_posts/2023-04-05-atomic-habits-bookshelf.md

 "Atomic Habits" is a practical guide on how to form and maintain good habits and break bad ones.
 The author draws on the latest research in psychology, neuroscience, and behavioral economics to explain why habits are so powerful and how we can use this knowledge to make positive changes in our lives.

-It begins by examining why tiny changes make a big difference, the intent behind atomic habits is :
+It begins by examining why tiny changes make a big difference, the intent behind the name - 'Atomic Habits' is :

 > **Habits are like the atoms of our lives.Each one is a fundamental unit that contributes to your overall improvement**

-The author discussed how incremental changes are often underestimated when we focus on big goals.Examples were provided that illustrated how habits can compound and work against you.
+The author discussed how incremental changes are often underestimated when we focus on big goals.
+Examples were provided that illustrated how habits can compound and work against you.

 The author argues that our habits are often a reflection of our identity.
 In other words, if we want to change our habits, we need to change our sense of self.
 For example, instead of saying “I want to lose weight,” say “I am the type of person who makes healthy choices.”